 We encourage highly motivated students who seek to extend their potential in leadership capabilities, intellectual curiosity, and commitment to local and global communities to apply.

 No, undergraduate students in their final year cannot join the program and access benefits.
 This is because the programming operates on an annual basis and is only beneficial to students who can participate throughout the academic year.
-Official programming begins at the Banff Retreat in September.
+Official programming begins at the fall retreat in September.

 Students heading directly into a second undergraduate degree and have been admitted to their program of choice are eligible to apply to the Scholars Academy. (e.g. after degree in Education).
 The following programs are not eligible: MD, JD.